TedHusted/awake/awake.md/awake.md

 “Yes, Tessa has been very helpful.”

 “Would a meeting work for you at, say, ten am Pacific?
-Noah and I can use a FBI conference room and link up with yours at the NTSB.”
+Noah and I can use a FBI conference room and link up with yours at the CTSB.”

 “Sure.
 Can I text an invite to your agency phone number?”